QianGao-SXMU/GOAL/README.md

 # GOAL: Generalized Outcome Adaptive LASSO
-Implements the generalized outcome-adaptive LASSO (GOAL) proposed by Qian Gao et al. (2021).
+Implementation of the generalized outcome-adaptive LASSO (GOAL) proposed by Qian Gao et al. (2021).
 The GOAL was designed for the unbiased estimation of the dose-response function (DRF) from high-dimensional observation data.
-Confounders and predictors of outcome are selected by minimizing dual-weight coefficient (DWC), which considered covariates balance.
-Simultaneously, the balace weights are estimated and applied to estimate DRF using Inverse Probability Weighting (IPW) method.
+Confounders and outcome predictors are selected by minimizing dual-weight coefficient (DWC) considereing covariates balance.
+Simultaneously, the balance weights are estimated and applied to estimate DRF using Inverse Probability Weighting (IPW) method.
 ## Installation
 library(devtools)
 install_local(“/path/to/lqa_1.0-3.tar.gz”)